jaburns/madjam-unity/README.md

 * Boulders/hard bricks (can only be smashed through)
 * Slippery walls (spider cant cling)

+## Azure Integration
+* Integrate with Windows Azure to have a persistant, cross-platform game save state so players can pick up and play from any device on any platform, right where they left off.

 ## Mobile Considerations
 * Tap the animal to swap instead of having a dedicated button for swapping
 * Left half of the screen is a reactive/responsive virtual d-pad. ie. it will register your initial tap as the 0,0 origin so you are disoriented.
 * Second (right) half of the screen would be a giant touch zone for your action button

 ## Animation